-Update 2017: *Paula now lives at Jubilee Home Blue and attends on-site classes at New Horizons School in her home.
+Update 2017: *Paula now lives at Jubilee Home, where she attends on-site classes at New Horizons School.
 Learn more about her school, as well as donate toward operational costs, here.
-At school, *Paula learns academics at her own education level, participates in a music class, and learns a handicraft vocation, among other activities. *Paula still has her huuuuge smile!
+At school, *Paula learns academics at her own education level, participates in a music class, and learns to make jewelry and flower garlands as a vocation, among other activities. *Paula still has a huuuuge smile!
 She gets around using a combination of scooting on her knees and using her wheelchair.
 She is very smart!

 Update 2015: *Paula has received her first customised wheelchair!
 She is much more mobile and capable of taking care of her needs because of this, and it has given her a new-found confidence. *Paula is very smart and continues to attend school, either on-site or mainstream private.
 She has also moved foster homes and lives with other girls who attend school.
 She is working on supported standing.